pgalchemy/email-builder/README.md

 ## :e-mail: The Code

 We'd like you to use [Foundation for Emails](https://get.foundation/emails.html) to translate the provided design into a functioning email.
 If you're not familiar with Foundation for Emails, please read the [documentation](https://get.foundation/emails/docs/).
-We want you to take full advantage of the build system.
-Use SASS, Inky, and the build scripts, if possible.
+We want you to take advantage of the build system.
+Use SASS and Inky to build make it easier!

 We've included a Foundation for Emails project in this repo that we created using [Foundation-CLI](https://github.com/foundation/foundation-cli).
-You're going to want to use Foundation-CLI to make your life easier while building the email!
 All you need to do is clone this repo and drop it into a new repo on your Github account.
 Don't fork because we want to try to limit folks copying off of other assessments.
 Once you've got it on Github, start building!
 Make sure you are consistently pushing your changes!
 We want to see your thought process!

 If you're having trouble with a particular section, you've got some freedom to move things around to make the design work.
 Please keep a note on the wins and struggles because we'll want to chat about that later!
 Don't overthink it!

-NOTE: You may need to change your version of node to get Foundation CLI running.
+NOTE: You don't need to download Foundation CLI for this project if you don't want to.
+However, if you do you may need to change your version of node to get Foundation CLI running.
 We've included an `.nvmrc` file to help you manage node versions with [Node Version Manager](https://github.com/nvm-sh/nvm).

-# Taking Notes
+# :pencil: Taking Notes

 We've created a markdown file for you called `notes.md`.
 In that file, we'd like to keep track of your general thoughts on the assessment, what you learned, the challenges you experienced, and what you would do if you had more time.
 Additionally, it's important to consistently commit with notes on what you are working on.
 You don't need to overthink it or format it a special way, though.

-# :pencil: The Grading Criteria
+# :star: The Grading Criteria

 We will be looking at your email, your notes and commit messages to see if your email

 - Is reasonably accurate to the design
 - Takes advantage of Foundation for Emails
 - Is easy for other developers to understand

-- Works in modern email clients
+Good luck!
+You're gonna do great! :ok_hand: